Tocard/documentation/docs/usage/Streamr JS Client/utility-functions.md

 ---

 # Utility functions
-The Streamr Client contains a handful of extra convenience functions to make developing on Streamr a little easier!
+The Streamr client contains a handful of extra convenience functions to make developing on Streamr a little easier!

 ## Authentication
 The static function `StreamrClient.generateEthereumAccount()` generates a new Ethereum account, returning an object with fields address and privateKey.